DylanDockery/Protocol/README.md

 Identifier is the first bit with a 1
 Flag options are SND, ACK, and NACK
-Sequnce number alternates from 1 to 0 begining at 1 Check sum is calculated using a XxO% on buytes 2 at a time
+Sequnce number alternates from 1 to 0 begining at 1 Check sum is calculated using a XOR on buytes 2 at a time

 Client arguements:
 -i <IP> (address of the server) (optional) (default: 127.0.0.1)